A modified bootstrap percolation on a random graph coupled with a lattice: Properties of

 \begin{proof} The lower bound is trivial.
 The expected degree $\mathbb{E}(d(v))$ of a vertex $v$ by Claim~\ref{edgeexp} is a constant $k=k(c)$.
 Thus, the expected number of vertices $A_m$ we can reach in at most $m\ge 0$ steps from a given vertex $v$ is less than or equal to $1+\sum_{i=1}^m k(k-1)^{i-1}$.
 For $m\ge3$, this is less than $k^m$, and thus, by Markov's inequality,

-If we choose $m\le C_1\log N$ with $C_1$ sufficiently small, the probability in Eq.~(\ref{dlower}) tends to zero, i.e., even from a given vertex $v$ we cannot reach all vertices within distance $C_1\log N$.
+If we choose $m\le C_1\log N$ with $C_1$ sufficiently small, the probability in Eq.~(\ref{dlower}) tends to zero, i.e., {we cannot reach all vertices of the graph from a given vertex $v$ by a path with at most $C_1\log N$ edges}.
 Hence, $C_1\log N$ bounds the diameter from below.

 To prove the upper bound, partition the vertices of $G_{\mathbb{Z}^2_N,p_d}$ into consecutive $k \times k$ blocks $B_{ij}, i,j=1,\ldots, \frac{N}{k}$, where $k$ is a constant $k(c)$ to be chosen later.
 (For simplicity, we will assume that everywhere divisibility holds during the proof; otherwise we let some blocks be $(k+1)\times(k+1)$.)
 Define the graph $G^\prime$ as follows.
 The vertices are the blocks, and two blocks $B_{i,j}$ and $B_{k,\ell}$, $(1,\le i,j,k,\ell\le N/k)$ are connected iff there is a long edge from a vertex of $B_{i,j}$ to a vertex of $B_{k,\ell}$ in $G_{\mathbb{Z}^2_N,p_d}$.
 We obtain a random graph on $N^2/k^2$ vertices where the edge probabilities can be obtained from the ones of $G_{\mathbb{Z}^2_N,p_d}$.
 For an arbitrary pair of vertices $B_{i,j}$ and $B_{k,\ell}$, the probability of the event $A_{i,j;k,l}$ that they are connected is bounded from below by the probability, that two blocks which are most distant from each other in $\mathbb{Z}^2_N$ are connected.
 Therefore, for large $N$,